mattowsh/holbertonschool-interview/linked_list_palindrome/README.md

 - Prototype:
 `int is_palindrome(listint_t **head);`

-- Return: 1 if is a palindrome, 0 if not, 2 if malloc can't find memory space
+- Return: 1 if is a palindrome, 0 otherwise

 - An empty list is considered a palindrome

+- You can not use `malloc`

 ### Example
 ```